bluca/nest-octopus/README.md

 7. **Execute actions**: Applies each action at its scheduled time
 8. **Sleep until next**: Waits for next scheduled change
-9. **Daily refresh**: At 10pm, fetches new prices and recalculates schedule
+9. **Daily refresh**: At configured time (default 21:50), fetches new prices and recalculates schedule

 ## Project Structure